cgogn/cgogn.github.io/index.md

 }
 ```

-Given a cell of the map, the value associated to this cell for an attribute can be directly accessed using the brackets operator:
+Given a cell of the map, the value associated to this cell for an attribute can be directly accessed using the bracket operator:
 ```c++
 // given two CMap2::Face f1, f2
 area[f1] = 3.4;
 double sum = area[f1] + area[f2];
 ```

 Under the hood, this operator will first get the embedding index of the cell and then access to the value stored at this index in the corresponding Cell attribute container.
-As the embedding index of a cell does not depend on the accessed attribute, in the case of accessing to multiple attributes for a same cell, it can be more efficient to first get the embedding index, and then directly use this index to access to the values associated to the cell:
+The embedding index of a cell does not depend on the accessed attribute.
+As the bracket operator can also be given directly the index of the cell, in the case of accessing to multiple attributes for a same cell, it can be more efficient to first get the embedding index, and then directly use this index to access to the values associated to the cell:
 ```c++
 // given a CMap2::Face f
 uint32 findex = map.embedding(f);